Engeurrand/EKpack/README.md

 - Suspicious Gravel
 - Cherry log_top should be round
 - Jukebox have no cd when not playing music
-- Emiissive texture for glowstone should onyl be the highlight
-- Totem of undying green part emissive
 - Glittering watermelon, glittering part should be emissive
 - Nether portal color biome dependant (red in crimson forest, blue in warped forest, soul fire color in soul sand valley, dark/black in basalt delta, deault in other biome) cf: https://minecraft.fr/wp-content/uploads/2020/04/new-default-plus-nether.jpg
 - Bucket matching the fish inside (axolotl and tropical fish)